Web Hosting 101, The Basics

 PHP is the most popular scripting language for web development.
 It is free, open source and server-side (the code is executed on the server).
 MySQL is a Relational Database Management System (RDBMS) that uses Structured Query Language (SQL).
 RSH Web provides both features at no cost to you.

-SSI (Server Side Includes) are directives that are placed in HTML pages, and evaluated on the server while the pages are being served.
-They let you add dynamically generated content to an existing HTML page, without having to serve the entire page via a external program.
+directive.
+It will let you add dynamically generated content to an existing HTML page, without having to serve the entire page via a external program.
 RSH Web also provides this at no cost to you.

 Tweet Share Pin Email.